NOPP 2016 EXCELLENCE IN PARTNERING AWARDEE

 The Sanctuaries MBON team is leading coordination and leveraging resources with the two other MBON demonstrations (Santa Barbara Channel BON and Arctic MBON) towards development of a truly national MBON.
 They are also contributing to development of the global MBON through the Group on Earth Observations Biodiversity Observation Network (GEO BON) and the Global Ocean Observing System.

 The MBON demonstration projects are 5-year efforts, with work continuing until summer 2019.

-Want to know more about the MBON project?
+Want to learn more about the MBON project?
 Check out their website!